sympy/scipy-2016-tutorial/source/tutorial.rst

-Alternatively we can use ``Poly(f).all_roots()`` which gives the same result, but is much faster when `f` is a composite polynomial, because preprocessing step in :class:`RootOf` is executed only once.
+Alternatively we can use ``Poly(f).all_roots()`` which gives the same result, but is much faster when `f` is a composite polynomial, because the preprocessing step in :class:`RootOf` is executed only once.

 Unfortunately we can't get anywhere from here, because SymPy is not yet capable of simplifying expressions with :class:`RootOf`::